The famous monumental sights are easy to find. For a change, join me for a walk to the nice little gardens and hidden courtyards in Budapest.

 In any case, this would have been a great place in the late 19th century.

 At this point we deviate a little from our guided walking tour because I would like to include a most wonderful place.
 As the map shows we crossed the Kossuth Lajos street before being able to study the interior of the Parisian Court.
 Fortunately we had seen it previously anyway and we were able to shoot some exterior photographs like the one below.

 This used to be a magnificent shopping arcade, mixing Art Deco with a number of other styles.
 The glass-covered roof let the sun shine in on what is now a closed-off, emptied shell.
 One might be lucky and get inside during daytime, like my partner did, but not when we both arrived in the evening.
 Rumours have it that private enterprise is on the way to restore it, and it deserves it.

 Back on the right track again we walked up the Ferenciek tere and on to the Károlyi Mihály utca passing the Centrál Kávéház (coffeehouse), pictured below.
 If you have time, stop here for a bite and a cup of coffee, if not have a look inside anyway.
 It is one of those nice, elegant and old cafés of Budapest.

-Coming up next is the Egyetem tér (University Square).
+Coming up next on this walk among hidden courtyards in Budapest is the Egyetem tér (University Square).
 The Faculty of Law is situated in a proud building and you will have the Egyetem Templom (University Church) to your right.
 The square is very nice especially now after it has been turned into a pedestrian area.